shunichironomura/capsula/README.md

 reporter = [{ type = "JsonDumpReporter" }]
 ```

-Then, all you need to do is to decorate your Python function with the `@capsula.run` decorator and specify the `load_from_config` argument as `True`.
+Then, all you need to do is decorate your Python function with the `@capsula.run` decorator and specify the `load_from_config` argument as `True`.
 The following is an example of a Python script that estimates the value of π using the Monte Carlo method:

 ```python
 import random